Khaleed/twitchDoesRC/README.md

 # twitchdoesrc

 This is an experiment to create a multi-player chat-command controlled activity using Node, Express, Twitch, IRC Protocol, Socket.IO, Redis, SQLite.
-T

 The code is written in Next Generation functional JavaScript (ES6/ES7) using persistent data structures from the MORI ClojureScript library.